cfrantz/z2edit/music/README.md

 ### Pattern

-This class represents a single pattern element of a 'Song'.
+This class represents a single pattern element of a `Song`.
 Each pattern has a tempo and four channels of note data.

 ### Note